Register to get access to free programming courses with interactive exercises

 }

-Note that: in each row, the number of columns must be the same.
-If you omit this point on any line, the browser will ignore the grid-template-areas property because it can't understand or process what you want from it.
+Note that the number of columns must be the same in each row.
+If you omit this point on any line, the browser will ignore the grid-template-areas property because it can't understand or process what you want.

 If more rows are needed, you can continue to add them.
-This is important if you have non-standard cell sizes.
-In other cases, the height of blocks will be determined by the content within them.
-This is standard behavior, you'll know it already from designing layouts.
-In this case, we created a grid of 6 columns and two rows.
+It is important if you have non-standard cell sizes.
+In other cases, we determine the height of blocks by the content within them.
+It is standard behavior, so you'll know it from designing layouts.
+In this case, we created a grid of 6 columns and two rows:

 CSS allows you to move lines within a property to make it easier to read.
-This makes the grid-template-areas property more visible.
+It makes the grid-template-areas property more visible.
 You can also put any number of spaces within the values themselves.
-The columns in each row can be set below each other:
+We can set the columns in each row below each other:

 .grid-6 {